 NORCURON (vecuronium bromide) by Merck & Co. is clinical pharmacology vecuronium is a nondepolarizing neuromuscular blocking agent possessing all of the characteristic pharmacological actions of this class of drugs (curariform).
 First approved in 1984.

-NORCURON (vecuronium bromide) is a nondepolarizing neuromuscular blocking agent used during anesthesia to induce skeletal muscle paralysis for intubation and surgical procedures.
-It works by competing for cholinergic receptors at the motor end-plate, antagonizing acetylcholine and preventing neuromuscular transmission.
-The drug is approximately one-third more potent than pancuronium with a shorter duration of action, making it suitable for intermediate-length surgical procedures.
+NORCURON (vecuronium bromide) is a nondepolarizing neuromuscular blocking agent used during anesthesia to produce skeletal muscle relaxation and facilitate intubation.
+It works by competing for cholinergic receptors at the motor end-plate, antagonizing acetylcholine and producing reversible paralysis.
+The drug is approximately one-third more potent than pancuronium with a shorter duration of action, making it suitable for surgical procedures requiring controlled muscle paralysis.

 CLINICAL PHARMACOLOGY Vecuronium is a nondepolarizing neuromuscular blocking agent possessing all of the characteristic pharmacological actions of this class of drugs (curariform).
 It acts by competing for cholinergic receptors at the motor end-plate.
 The antagonism to acetylcholine is inhibited…